 An earlier Toptal Blog post Chris Fox talks about design documents, especially at the beginning of a project.
 Understanding and extracting the business behaviors scales down from projects where the system is somewhat knowable, to those that require decades of programmer-years to accomplish and have hundreds or thousands of behavioral specs.

 In very large cross-functional teams, there are many team members with their own concerns: designers, developers, potentially someone from operations, the database administrator—perhaps QA people (yes, there’s a place for everyone in TDD and BDD!), each with their own concerns and questions.
-BDD can drive this collaboration.
+BDD can drive this collaboration more than test-driven development does.
 From “what happens when the data is too big for this table?” to, “Hmmm, that’ll be an expensive query, we’ll want to cache that somehow” to, “Wait, should the user see all of that confidential information?”, there may be more at stake than just a developer and a business analyst with questions about this new feature

 Behavior-driven development is about shared artifacts